Iceland Road Trip Itinerary for 10 Days

 Lodging: Public Campsite: Búðardalur Campsite – Good location with quality bathroom facilities

 DAY 8: Today is all about exploring the Snæfellsnes Peninsula, so get ready!
 First, stop at Stykkishólmur town.
-It has a lighthouse on top of a cliff, and of course a nice view.
 It’s another typical Icelandic town, but a good representation of the scenery the peninsula is known for!

 Snaelfellsnes Peninsula